system-er/Godot3DInterpreter/README.md

 # FAQ:
-- why an interpreter, we have gdscript and other languages?
-  for fun and learning c# with godot 4
+- why an interpreter, we have gdscript and other languages? for fun and learning c# with godot 4
 - textures on the boxes?
   sorry, this is not minecraft
 - want contact? try email siddhartha3786-222 at yahoo dot com

 # changes:
-18.02.2023: now declare procedure in commander works - example type TO "TEST PRINT "TESTING END and then return. then type GO "TEST
-18.02.2023: added a meshinstance3D-sphere as turtle
+18.02.2023: now declare procedure in commander works - example type TO "TEST PRINT "TESTING END and then return. then type GO "TEST, added a meshinstance3D-sphere as turtle
 19.02.2023: added camera3d movement with WASD, ArrowUp/Down/Left/Right
 20.02.2023: new interpretertest snake.g3i and others
 21.02.2023: new commands SPHERE and BOX, new example spheres.g3i, now mathematic behind = working with */+-()